cloudnativeessentials/dra-tutorial/dra-tutorial.md

 In this tutorial we will install a Kubernetes cluster, review the DRA resources and how they work, install a sample DRA driver, run workloads that use the DRA driver.

+# Old way
+Node Feature Discovery
+GPU Feature Discovery
+Device Plugin
+Container Toolkit (on the host), shim on top of containerd or docker on top of runc, to handle GPU integration with device driver
+CUDA
+Device Driver (from vendor e.g. AMD, NVIDIA, on the host)

 ## Module 1: Introduction to Dynamic Resource Allocation (DRA)
 Kubernetes 1.34 was released in August and the core components of DRA were promoted to stable / GA.
 Workloads need more than CPU and memory but also need specialized hardware.